-We counted 1,418 leks in 2020 (Table 1).
-Of all leks counted, 605 were active in 2020, 700 were inactive, and 103 had an unknown status (following the Annual Status definitions in Appendix B).
-In addition, 10 pending new leks were reported.
+We counted 1,303 leks in 2021 (Table 1).
+Of all leks counted, 605 were active in 2021, 557 were inactive, and 134 had an unknown status (following the Annual Status definitions in Appendix B).
+In addition, 7 pending new leks were reported.
 Surveyed leks with an unknown status were either surveyed only once by air (helicopter or fixed wing using infrared imagery) with no birds detected or the survey was conducted during inclement weather (i.e., 1 survey was insufficient to determine status).
-Of the 20 new leks that were discovered in 2019, 8 were confirmed as occupied leks in 2020 (see Appendix B for lek status requirements).
+Of the 20 pending leks in the 2020 database, 15 were confirmed as occupied leks in 2021 (see Appendix B for lek status requirements).

-Statewide, male attendance at all lek routes (including routes in GHMA) in 2020 was up 2.5% from 2019 and down 25% from 2018 (i.e., current 3-year change).
-For lek routes in PHMA, the current 3-year average of males was down 39% from the 2011 baseline (Table 2).
-Lek routes in IHMA were down 36% from the 2011 baseline.
-Seven of 8 HMAs exhibited significant declines over the current 3-year period (i.e., lambda < 1.0; Table 2).
+Statewide, male attendance at all lek routes (including routes in GHMA) in 2021 was up 13% from 2020 and up 15% from 2019 (i.e., current 3-year change).
+This is reflected in the 2019-2021 lambda values (which includes all leks counted) where most HMAs had stable to increasing lambda (i.e., lambda < 1.0), except West Owhyee (Table 2).
+Figure 2 demonstrates how the current 3-year lambda can be stable to increasing, while still below the 2011 baseline.

-Six hard population triggers were tripped in 2020-Desert Priority, Desert Important, Mountain Valleys Priority, Southern Important, West Owyhee Priority, and West Owyhee Important (Table 2).
-West Owyhee Priority first tripped this year, while the other HMA tripped last year.
-No soft triggers were tripped in 2020.
-Mountain Valleys Important tripped a soft trigger in 2019, but not in 2020.
+No new population triggers were tripped in 2021.
+Population triggers remain operational in Desert PHMA, Desert IHMA, Mountain Valleys PHMA, Southern IHMA, West Owyhee PHMA, and West Owyhee IHMA (Table 2).
+Mountain Valleys IHMA tripped a soft trigger in 2019, but not in 2020 or 2021.
+Southern PHMA has never tripped a population trigger, likely due to the fact that the 2011 baseline was 4 years after the Murphy Complex Fire; this fire significantly impacted a large portion of Southern PHMA.
 The history of tripped population triggers, 2015-2020, is shown in Table 3.